sonovice/waloschek.me/_pages/about.md

 classes: wide
 ---

-I am a music informatics researcher with 10+ years of software developer experience, specializing in deep learning for intelligent music analysis.
-Obsessive learner with a great interestin new software technologies as well as engaged in creative arts such as music, design & photography
+I am a music informatics researcher with 12+ years of software developer experience, specializing in deep learning for intelligent music analysis.
+Obsessive learner with a great interest in new software technologies as well as engaged in creative arts such as music, design & photography

 ## Work Experience